 Before starting a Restore process, stop all Websense components that are running off the appliance.
-For example, stop Log Server, Sync Service, Linking Service, transparent ID agents, TRITON - Web Security, and all components on an integrated Data Security Management Server.
+For example, stop Log Server, transparent ID agents, and TRITON -Web Security.

 To revert to an earlier appliance configuration, select Restore on the Administration > Backup Utility screen.